Ng\^o support theorem and polarizability of quasi-projective commutative group schemes: Proof of the main theorem

 \section{Proof of the main theorem}

-We are now ready to give the proof of our main result \cref{t main th} and of its application, \cref{cor HK}.
-For the convenience of the reader we recall the statements.
+We are now ready to give the proof of our main result \cref{t main th} and of its application \cref{cor HK}.
+For the convenience of the reader, we recall the statements.

 \begin{theorem} Let $B$ be a scheme of finite type over the complex numbers.
-Let $\pi:G\to B$ be a commutative group schemes with connected fibers.
-Assume that there is a relatively ample line bundle $\cL$ on $\pi :G\to B$.
-Let $\omega$ be the first Chern class of the line bundle $m^*\cL$ on $G\times_B G$.
-Then
+Let $\pi\colon G\to B$ be a commutative group schemes with connected fibers.
+Assume that there is a relatively ample line bundle $\cL$ on $\pi \colon G\to B$.
+Let $\omega$ be the first Chern class of $ \cL.$ Then